Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 Kiwifruit also has the capability to slow blood clotting in some individuals and could negatively affect people with bleeding disorders.
 If you’re going to have surgery, it’s recommended to stop consuming kiwi at least two weeks before the surgery.

-How to Eat Kiwi
+How to eat kiwi

 Kiwifruit holds well in storage.
-Therefore the season extends from November through April — but it can usually be found in grocery stores year-round.
+Therefore the season extends from October through May, but it can usually be found in grocery stores year-round.

 If stored properly, the kiwi can be transported up to eight weeks after harvesting.

 When purchasing kiwifruit, size is usually not indicative of quality.
 Unripe kiwifruit is firm and isn’t at its peak sweetness yet.
-If you don’t plan to use the kiwifruit within a few days, choose a firm fruit.

 Kiwis can be stored at home at room temperature or in the refrigerator.
 Placing the fruit in a paper bag can speed up ripening to four to six days, and adding an apple or banana to the bag speeds up the process even more.